Strako/PixelArtDEMO/README.md

-# Jimbo Game
+# Pixel art concept

 A Unity-based 2D game project featuring NPC interactions and tile-based level design.

 ## Project Overview

-This is a Unity game project called "Jimbo Game" developed by DefaultCompany.
+This is a Unity game project called "Jimbo Game".
 The project includes a compiled Windows executable along with game assets and graphics resources.

 ## Project Structure